MauroCE/PersonalWebsite/content/ramblings/approximate-bayesian-computation/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Approximate Bayesian Computation
-summary: Learn the basics of Approximate Bayesian Computation and survey the recent methods in the literature.
+summary: Basics of Approximate Bayesian Computation and survey the recent methods in the literature.
 weight: 1

 # Page metadata.